top of page

 And dye it deep in the gore he has pour’d.

-And why would people in Plymouth in 2111 so happily chuck robot parts into the sea?
+And why would people in future Plymouth so happily chuck robot parts into the sea?
 Well, the robots had just arrived in a monstrous huge steal container ship, all preset and preprogrammed to take over their jobs.
 The people foresaw that the robots would be employed to load and unload the ships and would move goods from here to there all over the city.

 Soon enough, robots might end up teaching the kids at school and pouring the tea and beer in the cafés and pubs.
 This prospect of total automation in Plymouth had galvanized Plymothians into action, hence all the flying robot limbs.

 Of course, a robot company isn’t going to get very far in the twenty-second century just by advertising the superiority of robots over humans.
 So in Plymouth the robot company spent lots of money trying to seduce and manipulate the populace into loving robots by making the machines as human as possible, giving free pet robots to kids, and donating robots to the local schools.
-These freebies soon ended up floating on the sea as well.
+Alas, these mechanical freebies soon ended up floating on the sea as well.

 The Future of Cargo Transport

 Most Plymouth citizens accept this as standard, since they feel there’s no need to rush a technology into use just to make some anxious investor or corporation happy.
 Plymouth will survive well enough without certain machines for as long as it takes to ensure that they are safe.
-If any developer attempts to circumvent this rule by invoking a British law not voted for by a local MP or by appealing to an out-of-town magistrate, then the by law states that any registered Plymouth residents may undertake eco-sabotage in order to ensure the health of the city, as long as they publicly announce their actions by singing aloud all three verses of Byron’s “Song for Luddites.”
+If any developer attempts to circumvent this rule by invoking a British law not voted for by a local MP (or by appealing to an out-of-town magistrate) then the by-law states that any registered Plymouth residents may undertake eco-sabotage in order to ensure the health of the city, as long as they publicly announce their actions by singing aloud all three verses of Byron’s “Song for Luddites.”
 Here’s the final verse:

 Though black as his heart its hue,